How to Avoid Hydrogen Embrittlement in Steel

 While stainless steels are generally more compatible with hydrogen than many other metals, not all resist hydrogen embrittlement equally.

 Fatigue capability reduction is a greater concern than ductility loss.
 Ductility refers to the degree to which the material can sustain plastic deformation under tensile stress before failure.
 Appropriately designed components are not subjected to stresses that result in macroscopic plastic deformation.
-Instead, cyclic loading due to pressure cycling, vibration, or other service loading can result in slowly accumulated localized plastic damage and failure due to fatigue—the weakening of the steel due to repeated stresses or loadings.
+Instead, cyclic loading due to pressure cycling, vibration, or other service loading can result in slowly accumulated localized plastic damage and failure due to fatigue—the cracking of the steel due to repeated stresses or loadings.
 System or component failure potential may become further exacerbated if materials are subject to corrosive environmental factors.

 Component failure, of course, can lead to a number of undesirable outcomes, including:

-The American Society for Testing and Materials (ASTM) requires a minimum of 10% nickel in 316 stainless steel formulations, but 316 stainless steel with a minimum of 12% nickel is better for the unique challenges posed by hydrogen.
+As seen in Figure 4, the American Society for Testing and Materials (ASTM) requires a minimum of 10% nickel in 316 stainless steel formulations, but 316 stainless steel with a minimum of 12% nickel is better for the unique challenges posed by hydrogen.
 Nickel content helps stabilize the microstructure of stainless steel, enabling it to be more resistant to hydrogen embrittlement.
 In our testing, we have found hydrogen embrittlement’s effect on tensile ductility in 316 stainless steel with 12% Ni was found to be minor.

 316 stainless steel with a minimum of 12% nickel is better suited for the unique challenges of hydrogen.

-A: While 316 stainless steel with high nickel content is generally a compelling choice for hydrogen system construction, there may be situations where performance criteria for a specific application, such as a need to prioritize material strength or corrosion resistance, make another material choice a good option.
+While 316 stainless steel with high nickel content is generally a compelling choice for hydrogen system construction, there may be situations where performance criteria for a specific application, such as a need to prioritize material strength or corrosion resistance, make another material choice a good option.
 Proper system design and maintenance can help deter embrittlement in these cases.
 Organizations like Swagelok continue to research and understand the impact of hydrogen on other alloys and can help you make informed decisions.

 It can be challenging to discern which materials are optimal for different fluid handling applications, particularly in the burgeoning hydrogen industry.
 But it is important to get it right.
 There are long-term implications for specifying materials for hydrogen handling systems.
 Most importantly, the wrong choices have the potential to damage hydrogen’s reputation as a reliable and viable fuel source for a cleaner future.